orchestral/docs/src/configuration.md

     use DomainAwareTrait;

     /**
-     * Register the service provider.
+     * Boot the service provider.
      *
      * @return void
      */